Religious aspects of Nazism: Heinrich Himmler and the SS

-In a 1936 memorandum, Himmler set forth a list of approved holidays based on pagan and political precedents and meant to wean SS members from their reliance on Christian festivities.
-The Winter Solstice, or Yuletide, was the climax of the year.
-It brought SS folk together at candlelit banquet tables and around raging bonfires that harked back to German tribal rites.

-The Allach Julleuchter (Yule light) was made as a presentation piece for SS officers to celebrate the winter solstice.
-It was later given to all SS members on the same occasion, December 21.
-Made of unglazed stoneware, the Julleuchter was decorated with early pagan Germanic symbols.
-Himmler said, “I would have every family of a married SS man to be in possession of a Julleuchter.
-Even the wife will, when she has left the myths of the church find something else which her heart and mind can embrace.”

-Only adherents of theories of Nazi occultism or the few former SS members who were, after the war, participants in the Landig Group in Vienna would claim that the cultic activities within the SS would amount to its own mystical religion.
-At the time of his death in 1986, Rudolf J. Mund was working on a book on the Germanic 'original race-cult religion', however, what was indoctrinated into the SS is not known in detail.

 Nazi archaeology

 In 1935 Himmler, along with Darré, established the Ahnenerbe.
 At first independent, it became the ancestral heritage branch of the SS.
 Headed by Dr. Hermann Wirth, it was dedicated primarily to archaeological research, but it was also involved in proving the superiority of the 'Aryan race' and in occult practices.

 A great deal of time and resources were spent on researching or creating a popularly accepted “historical”, “cultural” and “scientific” background so the ideas about a “superior” Aryan race could be publicly accepted.
 For example, an expedition to Tibet was organized to search for the origins of the "Aryan race".
 To this end, the expedition leader, Ernst Schäfer, had his anthropologist Bruno Beger make face masks and skull and nose measurements.
 Another expedition was sent to the Andes.

 Bramwell, however, comments that Himmler "is supposed to have sent a party of SS men to Tibet in order to search for Shangri-La, an expedition which is more likely to have had straightforward espionage as its purpose".